Signs Your AC Unit Needs a Repair

 Compressor Problems

-The compressor is like the heart of your AC, compressing refrigerant and sending it to the evaporator coils.
-If the compressor isn’t working, the whole system struggles.
-Compressor issues aren’t DIY fixes—call a professional to avoid making it worse.
+The compressor is the heart of your AC, sending refrigerant to the evaporator coils.
+If it fails, the system struggles.
+Compressor issues aren’t DIY-friendly—call a professional for repairs.

 Insufficient Coolant